 Health promotion materials are available to distribute and promote to your staff and students, refer to:

 It's important that we continue to look out for ourselves, and for each other.

 The following organisations have web pages with advice on looking after your mental health:

 The Employee Assistance Program (EAP) is available to all Department of Education and Training staff - including their immediate families (aged over 18) - to access personalised psychological support via the phone or video conference.
 Call .

 Family violence response

-Family violence incidents and risk can increase during emergency and traumatic situations.
+Family violence incidents and risks can increase during emergency or traumatic situations.